georgegeorgitsis/my-football/README.md

 - Roulette selection
 - Uniform crossover (random selection between parents)
 - Mutation (1)
-- Termination (last 50 best individuals is not changing)
+- Termination (last 50 best individuals is not changing fitness)

+After every run of the GA, you can find the progress graph as a png inside `src/progress/temp.png` which overrides the previous one.